AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/GettingStarted.md

 ## Getting started

 - Clone the [workshop repository](https://github.com/AllenNeuralDynamics/aind-harp-workshop-materials).
-- Run `./bonsai/setup.cmd` to install Bonsai and its dependencies.
+- Run `setup.cmd` from the `./bonsai` directory to install Bonsai and its dependencies.

 ## Following the examples